SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         (
           ("energy" OR "electricity")
           NEAR/5
-              ("generation" OR "infrastructure" OR "technolog*"
+              ("infrastructure" OR "technolog*"
-              OR "access" OR "off grid"
+              OR "generation" OR "off grid"
-              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower") )
+              OR "sustainable" OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower")
+        )
       )
   )